 It is not my job to fix you.
 It is not your job to fix yourself.
 If something must be fixed, it implies that it is broken.
 You are not broken.
 You are a human, made up of a million imperfect pieces of stardust, fumbling through this life trying to be loved and figure out your purpose for being.
 Along the way, we run into things and bruise ourselves, we pick up things that aren’t ours, we put down things that are.
 We forget, we remember, we get wounded, we heal.
 Here, in the therapy room, there is space for it all.
 There is space for you to bring your wounds, show me the pus oozing out from an infected cut hidden under years of repression and “I’m fine, thanks”.
 There is space for you to fall apart, rearrange the pieces, and put yourself back together in a form different than what you knew.
 There is space for you to take off your mask of adulthood and become a child, needing love and attention and affirmation and validation and someone to hold your hand and say “it’s ok, I’m still here.”
 There is space for you to love, to soar with purpose and passion, to feel strong and take up space.
 Your failures, your triumphs, and everything in between, here it is welcome, appreciated, honored, and observed.

 I will ask you to be gentle, I will ask you to slow down, I will ask you to look at the scary thing you’ve been running away from for so many years.
 I will tell you to stop talking, put your hands on your body, and listen.
 I will ask you to create space inside yourself for your voice to be heard underneath all the chatter of the worlds you’ve internalized.
 I will hold this space for you, and I will ask you to hold it for yourself.
-And through it all, I will not leave you.
 I will back off when it is too hard and tell you its ok to run away, to fight back, to freeze up.
 I will honor the defenses that have enabled you to survive.
 I will thank them for being here, and gently suggest that they may no longer be needed.
 I will stand by you when they fight back, knowing that this letting go can mean annihilation, change, the terror of new soul life.

 The hours spent in this room will not feel linear.
 You will not mark off steps on a chart to wholeness and health.
 You will have days, weeks, months, years where you feel stuck; even when you feel like giving up on yourself, I will not give up on you.